Harold Barrowclough: Pacific

 In response to a request from the New Zealand government, Barrowclough was nominated by Freyberg for command of the Pacific Section of 2NZEF, which was based in Fiji.
 With the entry of Imperial Japan into the war, this was an important command as Fiji was the last line of defence for mainland New Zealand.
 Barrowclough embarked for New Zealand in early 1942 but during his transit, the commanding officer of the Pacific Section became seriously ill and was invalided home to be immediately replaced by Major General Owen Mead.
 On Barrowclough's arrival in New Zealand, he was disappointed to find that his expected command was no longer available.
 He was eventually posted as the commander of the Northern Division with the rank of major general.
 He was responsible for the defence of the upper North Island, and for the next few months oversaw the reorganisation and training of his new command.

 Barrowclough's opportunity for a return to duty overseas came following the death of Mead in an aircraft crash in July 1942.
 At the time of Mead's death, the Pacific Section was being recalled to New Zealand for reorganisation into a division for offensive operations in the South Pacific.
 In August, Barrowclough was named as commander of what was now known as the 3rd New Zealand Division.
 He immediately overhauled its structure and removed many officers who he considered too old for frontline duty, replacing them with personnel who had experience with the 2NZEF in Greece, Crete or North Africa.
 He also implemented training programs for his new command; most of its personnel had been engaged in the construction of fortifications while in Fiji, which had left little opportunity for intensive tactical training and exercises.

 In response to a request from Vice Admiral Robert L. Ghormley, the American commander of the South Pacific Area, the 3rd Division moved to New Caledonia on garrison duty while the American forces previously stationed there fought in the Battle of Guadalcanal.
-Conscious that his division was the only sizable non-American unit in a theatre of operations having an overall American command structure, Barrowclough requested, and received, a charter that allowed him to seek instructions from the New Zealand Government if he felt the division was to be involved in operations that could result in significant casualties.
+Conscious that his division was the only sizeable non-American unit in a theatre of operations having an overall American command structure, Barrowclough requested, and received, a charter that allowed him to seek instructions from the New Zealand Government if he felt the division was to be involved in operations that could result in significant casualties.